 Contents

-On the cusp of starting your own business?
+On the cusp of starting your own business in 2025?
 Don’t forget your business legals!

-From setting up your business, to the finer details of having contracts in place, we’ll take you through what you need to know.
+From setting up your business, to the finer details of having contracts in place, we’ll take you through what you need to know – along with a few updates to guide you confidently through today’s regulatory landscape.

 Choose Your Business Structure

-Setting up the correct business structure and all its associated documents from the beginning will provide a solid sense of direction for your business.
-We’ve written about the three most common business structures—sole trader, company and partnership structures—here.
+Setting up the correct business structure and having all its associated documents sorted from the very start will provide you with a solid sense of direction.
+We’ve written about the three most common business structures—sole trader, company, and partnership structures—from our comprehensive guide on whether your business structure matters.
+The information has been updated for the 2025 market, reflecting current trends and regulations.

-Briefly, the structure you choose will depend on how much you envision your business growing, the value of your business, how risky your business activities are, whether you’re going into business alone or with others, and what type of industry you’re in.
+Briefly, the structure you choose will depend on how much you envision your business growing, the value of your business, how risky your business activities are, whether you’re going into business alone or with other partners, and what type of industry you’re in.
+For deeper insight, check out our detailed discussion in newsletters and our Business Set-Up Guide.

-If you’re not sure what structure is best, you can reach out to Sprintlaw for a Corporate Consultation with one of our lawyers.
+If you’re not sure which structure is best, you can reach out to Sprintlaw for a Corporate Consultation with one of our experienced lawyers.

 What Documents Will I Need For Setting Up My Small Business?

-If you want to become a partnership, you’ll need a Partnership Agreement, and you or your partner will need to register for an IRD number.
+If you want to form a partnership, you’ll need a robust Partnership Agreement and each partner will need to register for an IRD number.
+This ensures that your partnership operates in line with current tax and operational regulations.

 Get Contracts In Place Between Your Business And Your Customers

-The type of contract you’ll need will depend on the type of business you’re running.
-For example, if you’re running an online clothing store, you would have a contract between you and the customer in the form of Online Shop T&Cs—covering things like delivery, payment, and returns.
+The type of contract required will depend on the nature of your business.
+For example, if you’re running an online clothing store, you should have a contract between you and your customer in the form of Online Shop T&Cs – covering details like delivery, payment methods, and returns policy.
+Our guidance on legal aspects of starting a small business is a great resource when setting up these parameters.

 Why Have A Contract With My Customers?

-The main benefits we’ve seen from small businesses having contracts in place with their customers are:
+The main benefits we’ve seen from small businesses in 2025 having solid contracts in place with their customers include:

-- You’re more likely to be paid, and on time
+- You’re more likely to be paid promptly and in full

-- The contract can clearly explain the scope of work, and make provision for more payment if more work needs to be done
+- The contract can define the precise scope of work, with provisions for extra work if necessary

-- Disputes between customers and your business can be avoided
+- Disputes between customers and your business are less likely to escalate

-- Your business is more likely to comply with the relevant law, for example, the New Zealand Consumer Guarantees Act, by only having fair contract terms
+- You are better positioned to comply with current legislation such as the New Zealand Consumer Guarantees Act through fair contract terms

 Have Contracts With Your Business’ Suppliers

-Some benefits of contractualising your relationships with other businesses are:
+Some benefits of formalising your supplier relationships include:

-- Greater reliability and therefore continuity in the goods or services your provide
+- Greater reliability and continuity in the supply of goods or services

 What Other Documents Might I Need?

-Not sure whether you’re using contractors or employees?
-We’re here to help, and can organise a consultation with a lawyer to explain this to you.
+Not sure whether you’re classifying a role as a contractor or an employee?
+We’re here to help and can organise a consultation with one of our specialist lawyers who will clarify the differences for you.

 Need On-Going Legal Help?